20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 Note that these expressions should be implemented exactly as written

-# Its code time
+# Code

 Here we'll be implementing forward differentiation, in C++.
-Forward differentiation is the labelled above process - we take all instances of our variables, and replace them with the equivalent dual.
-Code wise the representation is pretty straightforward
+Forward differentiation is the systematic process of taking our variables, and replacing them with the appropriate dual.
+Code wise the representation is pretty straightforward:

 ```c++
 namespace dual_type